imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Section-02-Mastering-Git-Part-1/project.md

 This command allows you to copy only the specified branch from the URL provided into your present working directory.

 ---

+###`git status`

+This command allows you to see the status of changes in your project that have not been commited.

+Simple Code Example:

+	git status

+This command shows you any changes that have not been staged or committed.

+Complex Code Example:

+	git status --short

+This command allows you to see the status of changes in your project that have not been commited in short format.

+---